Iron-oxidizing bacteria: Types

-Despite being phylogenetically diverse, the microbial ferrous iron oxidation metabolic strategy (found in Archaea and Bacteria) is present in 7 phyla, being highly pronounced in the phylum Pseudomonadota (formerly Proteobacteria), particularly the Alpha, Beta, Gamma and Zetaproteobacteria classes, and among the Archaea domain in the "Euryarchaeota" and Thermoproteota phyla, as well as in Actinomycetota, Bacillota, Chlorobiota, and Nitrosospirota phyla.
+The microbial ferrous iron oxidation metabolic strategy (found in Archaea and Bacteria) is present in 7 phyla, being highly pronounced in the phylum Pseudomonadota (formerly Proteobacteria), particularly the Alpha, Beta, Gamma, and Zetaproteobacteria classes, and among the Archaea domain in the "Euryarchaeota" and Thermoproteota phyla, as well as in Actinomycetota, Bacillota, Chlorobiota, and Nitrospirota phyla.

 There are very well-studied iron-oxidizing bacterial species such as Thiobacillus ferrooxidans, and Leptospirillum ferrooxidans, and some like Gallionella ferruginea and Mariprofundis ferrooxydans are able to produce a particular extracellular stalk-ribbon structure rich in iron, known as a typical biosignature of microbial iron oxidation.
-These structures can be easily detected in a sample of water, indicating the presence iron-oxidizing bacteria.
+These structures can be easily detected in a sample of water, indicating the presence of iron-oxidizing bacteria.
 This biosignature has been a tool to understand the importance of iron metabolism in the Earth's past.

 Habitat

 Iron-oxidizing bacteria colonize the transition zone where de-oxygenated water from an anaerobic environment flows into an aerobic environment.
 Groundwater containing dissolved organic material may be de-oxygenated by microorganisms feeding on that dissolved organic material.
 In aerobic conditions, pH variation plays an important role in driving the oxidation reaction of Fe2+/Fe3+.
 At neutrophilic pHs (hydrothermal vents, deep ocean basalts, groundwater iron seeps) the oxidation of iron by microorganisms is highly competitive with the rapid abiotic reaction occurring in <1 min.
 Therefore, the microbial community has to inhabit microaerophilic regions where the low oxygen concentration allows the cell to oxidize Fe(II) and produce energy to grow.
 However, under acidic conditions, where ferrous iron is more soluble and stable even in the presence of oxygen, only biological processes are responsible for the oxidation of iron, thus making ferrous iron oxidation the major metabolic strategy in iron-rich acidic environments.

 In the marine environment, the most well-known class of iron oxidizing-bacteria is zetaproteobacteria, which are major players in marine ecosystems.
 Being generally microaerophilic they are adapted to live in transition zones where the oxic and anoxic waters mix.
 The zetaproteobacteria are present in different Fe(II)-rich habitats, found in deep ocean sites associated with hydrothermal activity and in coastal and terrestrial habitats, and have been reported in the surface of shallow sediments, beach aquifer, and surface water.